Alexandra Sonnemans

 March and October 2023

-For: Ramon Landolt, as part of his project Iced Sound
+For: composer and musician Ramon Landolt, as part of his project Iced Sound

-Concept, Design and Execution: Alexandra Sonnemans and Caterina Viguera (within rotative studio)
+Concept, Design and Execution: Alexandra Sonnemans and Caterina Viguera (rotative studio)

 Where: Schiffbauplatz Zürich, Ketelhuisplein Dutch Design Week